 Below is a basic recipe for sowing winter herbs.
 Of the four, Coriander is the most sensitive to temperature whereas Chervil, Parsley and Winter Purslane will survive most winters.
 This recipe is based on Coriander, but can easily be adapted to suit them all.

-- 10-15 seeds of Coriander, Parsley or Chervil.
+- About 6-10 seeds of Coriander, Parsley or Chervil.
 Winter Purslane is very fine and will be quite difficult to count out, just sow finely.

-- Standard seed soil-less substrate (compost) either peat or peat substitute.
+- Standard seed soil-less substrate (compost) preferably peat-free.

 - Perlite fine grade wetted) or vermiculite.